geudde/attic-chest/pages/03.season-2/04.meeting-20/02.butterfly/docs.md

 &emsp;On the fair virgin’s face & breast.

 Thus Nature with indulgent care
-   Propitious grac’d my natal hour;
+&emsp;Propitious grac’d my natal hour;
 And with superior sweetness gave
-   The gale, the sunshine, and the Flow’r!
+&emsp;The gale, the sunshine, and the Flow’r!